 Check out our specific medical school advice to find out how the medical schools you’re applying to rank their applicants.
 We have used all of our experience and expert doctor team to write these tips that should hopefully help you in your MMI preparation.

-Interview preparation is made easy with our top MMI tips guide, giving you everything you need to smash your Mini Multiple Interviews in 2024, with model answers.
+Interview preparation is made easy with our top MMI tips guide, giving you everything you need to smash your Mini Multiple Interviews, with model answers.

 With medical school interviews approaching soon, we’re here to help!